-Endodontic Certificate of Completion Requirements
+Endodontic Certificate Completion Requirements

-• Complete minimum of 15 surgical cases;
+- complete a minimum of 15 surgical cases;

 Admissions